Alternating Current Circuit: Fundamentals, Formulas, and Real-World Insight

 Since the load is only resistive, the voltage and current will have the same phase but different amplitude (depending on the load).
 It will be a different story if the circuit has inductive and/or capacitive load.
 We will study this later.

-Commonly, we use these two equation to represent AC voltage and current
+Commonly, we use these two equations to represent AC voltage and current

 The waveform will repeat after one period, or each internal time T = 2π/⍵ is achieved.
 Half of the period (0 – T/2), the voltage and current will have positive value then they have negative value for the second half of the period (T/2 – T).